matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

         - edw_askoski_apr_supplementary_course_lists --> exists inside APR folder of timestamped directory
         - edw_2018.tsv --> hashed grades old file
         - data.dict --> meta data
-1. look at imported functions in refresh.py - what is refresh user, enrollments, grade_info, etc. doing
-1. Creating a new filter in AskOski that will filter a user's suggested courses based on whether their majors fall within the class reservations.
-This filter will be applied automatically to the already existing Open Seats filter.
-This task is a two-step process:
-    1)  Modify Data-AskOski to include reserve capacity information with each class, which involves querying the reserved seats API and augmenting the next_sem_dict to include reserve capacity data.
-    2)  Modify Service-AskOski to filter classes shown based on the reserve capacity data and the student's own majors.
-This involves creating a mapping between majors as represented in AskOski to the requirement groups in the API, and then creating a filter with it.

 1. how to does anon2id lookup (anon2enrollPick.p) work?  this is different from `dummy_lookup_dict`
  which is the dummy_data version of the lookup